 I’m So Lonesome I Could...

 It’s getting harder and harder now to pull air past my lips.
 And I don’t care.
 I just want to close my eyes.
-Whoever reads this, please tell my wife, Donna, I’ve loved her completely.
+Whoever reads this, please tell my wife, Donna, I’ve loved her, poppa has loved her—completely.

 Wednesday, March 31, 2021

-It’s been a year now since the pandemic of ’20, when COVID-19 ravaged the world.
-It rode people, like an invisible passenger, and it went everywhere.
-Unlike its hosts the parasitic bringer of death is indiscriminate, all are equal, fair game, the virus spared no one.
+It’s been a year now since the pandemic began gobbling up people.
+When COVID-19 hopped on and rode people, like an invisible passenger, and it went everywhere.
+Unlike its hosts the parasitic bringer of death is indiscriminate, all are equal, fair game, the viral menace spares no one.
 ER doctors say that the COVID-19 fever is like no other, it’s incredibly high, 103˚ to 106˚.
 Without immediate medical attention, you soon enter the scary world of delirium.
 The hallucinations are horrific.
 At that point, you become lost, unable to distinguish between what the fever is creating and reality.
-I’m Donna Langford, the doctors at Elmhurst Hospital, where he was taken, say that’s how my husband, Tommy, died.
+I’m Donna Langford, the doctors at Elmhurst Hospital, where he was taken, say that’s how my husband, Tommy, died on March 31, 2020.
 Dehydrated, his brain starved of oxygen from pneumonia, together with the high fever, his mind played horrible tricks on him.
 He believed that what he was seeing, and hearing, was real.
 The physician, in charge of isolation, Doctor Merrick, said that all Tommy wanted to do was write, every detail of what he was experiencing, so he kept him supplied with paper.
-Anyone that reads more than a few pages realizes, as I have, that Tommy had gone mad.
+Anyone that reads more than a few pages quickly realizes, as I have, that Tommy had gone mad.
 In the end, it was a truly horrible death.

-Tommy’s friend, Jerry Ellison, died three weeks before Tommy.
+Tommy’s good friend, Jerry Ellison, died three weeks before Tommy.
 Jerry started running the fever, showing all the symptoms shortly after he’d gotten home.
 He didn’t know that he was carrying the virus when he returned from China.
 How could he have known?
 He didn’t feel sick at all, and he flew out of Hong Kong, not Wuhan.
-That’s what Lisa told me at Jerry’s wake, which I find to be somewhat perfidious.
-He must have known that he was ill, or at least infected.
-Public health officials believe that Jerry was a “super-spreader,” someone shedding the virus without exhibiting symptoms.
-It was Jerry who infected Tommy, and the hotel doorman, Mario.
-They say that Jerry is responsible for over 1,300 deaths between New York and Columbus.
+That’s what Lisa told me at Jerry’s funeral.
+Public health officials believe that Jerry was what is called a “super-spreader,” someone shedding the virus without exhibiting any of the symptoms.
+It was likely Jerry who infected Tommy, and the hotel doorman, Mario.
+They say that Jerry may be responsible for over 1,300 deaths between New York and Columbus.
 Possibly many more if you consider all the passengers on the plane from China.

 The song that Tommy thought he was hearing, it’s strange that he would hear that particular song.
 I hate that song, but I have every reason to.
 The last time I heard it was forty-three years ago.
 What’s shocking is, I never told Tommy what I’m about to share, I tried to many times, but I couldn’t.
 I decided to just keep it to myself, bury it in my past.
 I thought maybe someday, when we’re old and gray, I’ll have the chance to tell him.
 Now, I’ll never have that chance.

-He didn’t say a word to me; he just smiled at me under his big mustache, and waved me over, pointing at the chair in front of the desk.
+He didn’t say a word to me; he just smiled and waved me over, pointing at the chair in front of the desk.
 I walked over and sat.
-Daddy took a deep drag from the cigar, slowly blowing the smoke upwards.
-His slightly clouded, dark-blue eyes met mine.
-He smiled again and gave me a quick wink.
-I started to speak, but he touched his finger to his lips, shhh.
+He took a deep drag from the cigar, slowly blowing the smoke upwards.
+His slightly cloudy, dark-blue eyes met mine and he grinned, then gave a quick wink.
+I started to speak, I said, “Poppa, I…” but he touched his finger to his lips and blew, shhh.
 I thought he wanted to hear the rest of the song that was playing, an old country song he loved.
-Daddy returned the cigar to the ashtray, then drank down the glass of whiskey.
-That’s when I noticed that he was holding onto something in his right hand, resting on the desktop.
-Before I could ask what it was, he quickly lifted it to his right temple, then I heard a very loud—BANG!

 I nearly jumped out of my skin.
 Frozen in shock, no doubt at the realization of what I had just witnessed, I opened my mouth, but nothing came out.
 I couldn’t even scream for my mother.
 I’ll never forget the smell of cigar, gunpowder, and whiskey that hung thick in the air of that room as Poppa slumped down, lifeless in his chair.
-His eyes stare into oblivion through huge black dilated holes, his jaw fell slack on his chest.
-A steady fountain of blood poured out of his temple and down his face.
+His eyes stare into oblivion through huge black dilated holes, his jaw fell slack on his chest, as a steady fountain of blood poured from the hole in his temple and down his face.
 That’s when the record began to skip again, repeating this verse, over and over:

 The moon just went behind the cloud,